-The Student Health Center, also referred to as the “Infirmary,” is located on the second floor of Marsilius Hall on 63 Crescent Ave.
-The infirmary is operated by Central Vermont Medical Center (CVMC).
+The Student Health Center, formerly known as the “Infirmary,” is located on the first floor of Marsilius Hall on 63 Crescent Ave.
+The Student Health Center is operated by Central Vermont Medical Center (CVMC).

-Routine appointments, nursing and overnight care are provided free of charge to Norwich students.
+Routine appointments are provided free of charge to Norwich students.
 Our clinic offers many over-the-counter medications to our students free of charge, as well.
 Labs, equipment and procedures are billed to your insurance by Central Vermont Medical Center.

 Services & Health Concerns